tnatoli29/Python-challenge/README.md

        -The precent of votes and number of votes each nominee received -The winner of the election

-Both file will produce a text file with the appropriate results as well
+Both files will produce a text file with the appropriate results as well